Reconstructing three-dimensional bluff body wake from sectional flow fields with convolutional neural networks: Results and Discussion

 \subsection{Super-resolution aided efficient data handling}

-As introduced in~\ref{sec:method-as}, we seek the extensional possibility of the present method which estimates three-dimensional data from low-dimensional two-dimensional sectional data by combining with super-resolution analysis toward more efficient data handling.
-Super resolution reconstructs high-resolution data from its low-resolution counterpart.
-Fukami et al.~recently applied a CNN-based super resolution to fluid flow fields and reported its potential~\cite{FFT2019a,FFT2020b}.
-Motivated by these studies, we here propose the combination of the present three-dimensional reconstruction with the super-resolution analysis as follows; \begin{enumerate} \item Two-dimensional high-resolution flow fields ${\bm q}_{\mathrm {2D,HR}}$ are reconstructed from low-resolution counterparts ${\bm q}_{\mathrm {2D,LR}}$ through the super resolution such that ${\bm q}_{\mathrm {2D,HR}}={\cal G}({\bm q}_{\mathrm {2D,LR}})$. \item The super-resolved two-dimensional sections ${\bm q}_{\mathrm {2D,HR}}$ are then utilized as the input for the model of three-dimensional reconstruction such that ${\bm q}_{\rm 3D}={\cal F}({\bm q}_{\mathrm {2D,HR}})$. \end{enumerate} This procedure allows us to save only low-resolution sectional flow fields ${\bm q}_{\mathrm {2D,LR}}$ so as to represent the three-dimensional field ${\bm q}_{\rm 3D}$, as expressed in equation~\ref{eq:sr}.
-As the machine learning model ${\cal G}$ for super-resolution analysis, we use the two-dimensional CNN which contains 7 layers and $5 \times 5$ filters with ReLU activation function.
+As introduced in section~\ref{sec:method-as}, we seek an extensional possibility of the present method.
+To estimate three-dimensional data from a low-dimensional two-dimensional sectional dataset, we consider a combination with super-resolution analysis for more efficient data handling.
+Super resolution reconstructs high-resolution data from its low-resolution data.
+Fukami et al.~\cite{FFT2019a,FFT2020b}~recently proposed a CNN-based super-resolution reconstruction for turbulent flows.
+The procedure of the combination of the present three-dimensional reconstruction with the super-resolution analysis is expressed in what follows: \begin{enumerate} \item Two-dimensional high-resolution flow fields ${\bm q}_{\mathrm {2D}}^{\rm HR}$ are reconstructed from low-resolution counterparts ${\bm q}_{\mathrm {2D}}^{\mathrm {LR}}$ through the super-resolution such that ${\bm q}_{\mathrm {2D}}^{\mathrm {HR}}={\cal G}({\bm q}_{\mathrm {2D}}^{\mathrm {LR}})$; \item The super-resolved two-dimensional sections ${\bm q}_{\mathrm {2D}}^{\mathrm {HR}}$ are then utilized as the input for the model of three-dimensional reconstruction such that ${\bm q}_{\rm 3D}={\cal F}({\bm q}_{\mathrm {2D}}^{\mathrm {HR}})$. \end{enumerate} These procedures allow us to save only low-resolution sectional flow fields ${\bm q}_{\mathrm {2D}}^{\rm LR}$ to represent the three-dimensional field ${\bm q}_{\rm 3D}$, as expressed in equation~\ref{eq:sr}.
+For the machine learning model ${\cal G}$ for super-resolution analysis, we use a two-dimensional CNN which contains 7 layers and $5 \times 5$ filters with ReLU activation function.
 Since the input low-resolution data is resized to the high-resolution image size before feeding into the model, the pooling or upsampling layers are not considered for the construction of model $\cal G$.

+The separate construction of the two-dimensional super-resolution model $\cal G$ and the three-dimensional reconstruction model $\cal F$ provides flexibility for users.
+Depending on the complexity of data that users handle, the coarseness of low-resolution input for the super-resolution model $\cal G$ can be modified while keeping the model $\cal F$.
+This also allows us to skip training the model $\cal F$ again, which is prohibitively expensive due to the three-dimensionality.